cphys/cmPackages/README.md

 # Mathematica Packages
--  A collection of various mathematica packages which I have used for calculations as well as creating plots.
+-  A collection of various Mathematica packages which I have used for calculations as well as creating plots.

 -  Each package contains functions which can be called once the packages are [installed](https://support.wolfram.com/5648?src=mathematica).

-- Documentation on usage of the functions is located at the begining of each of the .m files.
+- Documentation on usage of the functions is located at the beginning of each of the .m files.

 # To Do